allyoucaneatsushiin/pest-control/Wasp-Control-Katy-877-374-4514-Removal-Exterminator-Same-Day-Emergency-Treatment-Near-Me.md

 5. **Multi-Nest Properties**: Comprehensive treatment when multiple colonies are discovered on a single property.

-## How To Remove Wasps Safely - Katy's Professional Approach
+## How To Remove Wasps Safely - Katy TX's Professional Approach

-Our certified Katy pest management professionals implement scientifically-proven methods for effective wasp elimination:
+Our certified Katy TX pest management professionals implement scientifically-proven methods for effective wasp elimination:

 - **Species-Specific Strategies**: Different approaches for paper wasps, yellow jackets, hornets, and mud daubers